jasonsouthgate/mcollective_puppetconf/README.md

 | VAGRANT_SUBNET.9      | webserver |
 | VAGRANT_SUBNET.10      | mcollective |

+##Vagrant Provider##

 I am running this using the [VMWare Fusion](https://www.vmware.com/products/fusion/fusion-evaluation) Vagrant [provider](http://www.vagrantup.com/vmware).
 I recommend these for stability and speed and have in fact recently run into some serious issues using the freeware Virtualbox.

+Although this Vagrantfile does support the virtualbox provider, you'll have to set the `VAGRANT_PROVIDER` environment variable to `virtualbox` to use it.
+By default it's set to `vmware`.